giampaolo/psutil/docs/api.rst

 .. function:: disk_usage(path)

-  Return disk usage statistics about the partition which contains the given *path* as a named tuple including :field:`total`, :field:`used` and :field:`free` space expressed in bytes, plus the :field:`percentage` usage.
+  Return disk usage statistics for the partition containing *path*.
+Values are expressed in bytes and include :field:`total`, :field:`used` and :field:`free` space, plus the :field:`percentage` usage.
+  On UNIX, *path* must point to a path within a **mounted** filesystem partition.
   This function was later incorporated in Python 3.3 as :func:`shutil.disk_usage` (`BPO-12442`_).